-Risk Level Theme Inspection Reports and Orders Date of Inspection Received compliance inspe known hazard ar been revealed th discovered follow area (670 m to 6 ection report on Augu eas in the right bank at the contractor inte ving their entry proce 90 m) highlighted in provided inspection results as part of the in ust 14, 2019.
-This inspection report revealed drainage tunnel.
-Through meetings and co ends to proceed to the failure area unless s dures.
-The contractor report risk ranked kr orange failed while working on area further ctor has previously been traveling past kno ed that there are onversation it has ignificant hazards are nown hazards and an into the tunnel Low Risk Emergency Requirements Order #1 OHS22.53(1): Only workers trained for emergencies may enter or remain in any underground working dangerous to life or health by virtue of other hazardous conditions, and no other work may be performed until the hazardous condition has been eliminated or controlled.
-August 27, 2019 Inspection #20: WorkSafeBC condu cted an inspection on the sub-contractor's river boat vessel.
+Risk Level Theme Inspection Reports and Orders Date of Inspection Received Inspection #19: The contractor has provided inspection results as part of the incident immediate compliance inspection report on August 14, 2019.
+This inspection report revealed that there are known hazard areas in the right bank drainage tunnel.
+Through meetings and conversation it has been revealed that the contractor intends to proceed to the failure area unless significant hazards are discovered following their entry procedures.
+The contractor report risk ranked known hazards and an area (670 m to 690 m) highlighted in orange failed while working on area further into the tunnel system.
+This indicates that the contractor has previously been traveling past known hazard areas to conduct work.
+Low Risk Emergency Requirements Order #1 OHS22.53(1): Only workers trained for emergencies may enter or remain in any underground working dangerous to life or health by virtue of other hazardous conditions, and no other work may be performed until the hazardous condition has been eliminated or controlled.
+August 27, 2019 Inspection #20: Inspection #20: WorkSafeBC conducted an inspection on the sub-contractor's river boat vessel.
 Low Risk Vehicle design Order #1 - OHS17.10(1)(h): The contractor failed to equip the vessel with the appropriate first aid equipment, under Occupational Health and Safety Regulation section 3.16 or 3.2, and with appropriate fire extinguishers in good working order.
 August 28, 2019 Low Risk Seating design Order #2 - OHS17.12(a): The contractor failed to equip the vessel with seats that are safely located and securely attached to the vehicle, with a width of at least 41 cm (16 in) for each passenger and an upholstered seat and seat back which provides normal and comfortable seating for passengers.
 Low Risk Maintenance and inspection Order #3 - OHS17.24(1): The contractor failed to ensure the vessel is inspected before initial use that is fit for safe operation, and at intervals that will prevent the development of unsafe conditions.